o3de/o3de.org/content/docs/userguide/mat-maps-parallax-best-practices.md

+description: ' Keep these best practices in mind when you create and implement your texture maps for parallax lighting in &ALYlong;. '
+slug: mat-maps-parallax-best-practices
+title: Parallax Mapping Best Practices
+---
 # Parallax Mapping Best Practices<a name="mat-maps-parallax-best-practices"></a>

 For best results, use the following best practices when creating POM or SPOM parallax mapping\.